blockworks-foundation/mango-feeds/service-mango-fills/README.md

      address configured for the plugin.
    - `rpc_http_url` must point to the JSON-RPC URL.
    - `program_id` must match what is configured for the gRPC plugin
-   - `markets` need to contain all observed perp markets

 2. Start the service binary.